Help us understand our audience.

 Strategy overview

-• A 2016 research synthesis found that child firearm access prevention laws can reduce firearm suicide and both unintentional injuries and deaths among youth.
+• A 2024 systematic review and 2016 research synthesis found that child firearm access prevention laws can reduce firearm suicide and both unintentional injuries and deaths among youth.

 Before making investments in this strategy, city and county leaders should ensure this strategy addresses local needs.